-The New Jersey trial court system consists of Superior Courts, Surrogate's Courts, Municipal Courts, and Tax Courts.
+It helps to understand how the New Jersey state court system works when you’re trying to find court records.
+The New Jersey trial court system consists of Superior Courts, Surrogate's Courts, Municipal Courts, and Tax Court.

 Superior Courts have general jurisdiction over all civil and criminal cases but generally handle cases beyond the jurisdiction of other courts.
 Municipal Courts have limited jurisdiction over some types of criminal cases.
 The New Jersey Tax Court is a specialized court that handles certain tax cases for the entire state.

 If you prefer, you can start your search by going to New Jersey Courts by County.

 New Jersey Superior CourtsSuperior Courts have general jurisdiction over all civil and criminal cases, and generally only handle cases that are beyond the jurisdiction of other courts.

 Superior Courts may have parts or divisions based on case type, such as civil, criminal, family, chancery, and probate.

 Superior Courts may transfer cases to The New Jersey Tax Court when taxation expertise is appropriate.
 Superior Courts may grant Municipal Courts jurisdiction to handle motor vehicle cases resulting in death or bodily injury.

 New Jersey Surrogate's CourtsSurrogate's Courts have jurisdiction over uncontested probate matters, such as admitting wills to probate, appointing personal representatives and administrators of estates, and appointing guardians of minors.